digitaltrails/vdu_controls/README.md

 include the consumption of NVRAM write cycles, stressing the VDU power-supply, or increasing the LED panel burn-in.

-I have a VDU manufactured in 2010 that allows settings to be adjusted, but reverts to factory defaults whenever it loses power.
-This VDU was used intensively for testing vdu_controls over the past four years.
-This gives credence to the possibility of exhausting VDU NVRAM, at least in VDUs of that vintage.
+In respect to exhausting NVRAM, I can confirm that a vintage-2010 VDU used for testing vdu_controls now reverts to factory defaults whenever it loses power.
+This is after four years of use in development testing.
+I've subsequently implemented the ___initialization-preset___ feature to work around the issue.

 All that said, ``vdu_controls`` does include a number of features that can be used to reduce the frequency of writes to VDU NVRAM: